 Back to our example with t-shirts: there are tons of varying shirt styles out there, all with different costs.
 Comfort Colors is a popular t-shirt style right now, but it comes out to about $7 per shirt.
 And on the flip side of the spectrum, there are basic soft-style tees that you can order for about $2.67 per t-shirt.

 Now, if you were to sell these t-shirts at the same price you’re selling your current shirts, this would drastically increase your profit margins, but your shoppers may begin to notice the decline in quality.

-Use Marmalead to find your sweet spot for your Etsy prices
+Use Marmalead to find your sweet spot for your profit margin on Etsy

 Now that you know how to use Marmalead to research pricing on Etsy, use our Etsy fee calculator in tandem with the Marmalead price spread to plug in the actual numbers that you’re charging for your products, figure out where your margins lie and see if you can adjust your prices to increase your margins.